Koha-Community/kohadocs/source/cataloging.rst

    -  To remove a subfield (if there is more than one of the same type), click the - (minus sign) to the right of the field

--  To use a plugin click on the icon to the right of the filed
+-  To use a plugin click on the icon to the right of the field

    |image638|